ajain1990/temprepo/gg.md

 ### vm_munmap()
 The do_munmap() function removes an address interval from a specified process address space.
-The function is declared in <linux/mm.h>:

 ```
 int vm_munmap(unsigned long start, size_t len)
 ```
 The first parameter specifies the address space from which the interval starting at address start of length len bytes is removed.
-On success, zero is returned.
-Otherwise, a negative error code is returned.
+On success, zero is returned else a negative error code is returned.

 ### find_vma()
 The kernel provides a function, find_vma(), for searching the VMA in which a